-At the Start
+2. At the Start

-Crews will proceed to the start in lane 7 to 250m beyond the start where they will be held by a Start Marshal.
-Under the Start Marshal's instructions they will cross into their racing lane and proceed towards the Start.
+Crews will proceed to the start in lane 7 to 250m beyond the start (the 1,750m marker) where they will be held by a Marshal.
+Under the Marshal's instructions they will cross into their racing lane and proceed towards the Start.
 Crews should assemble behind the Start Tower, close to race time allowing time to be attached 2 minutes before the race.
 If a crew misses its "slot" it may not be allowed to race.
 When the Starter calls the race, crews will paddle past the start pontoons in their allotted lane and will then back down onto the start pontoon.

-Warming up
+3. Warming up